-Linville Caverns remain active as mineral deposits and continue to form the stalactites and stalagmites.
-The water, produced by this mountain, with its carbon dioxide, created the caverns by dissolving limestone and dolomite and thus creating natural passageways into the mountain.
+Linville Caverns remain active as mineral deposits and continue to form stalactites and stalagmites.
+The water produced by this mountain, with its carbon dioxide, created the caverns by dissolving limestone and dolomite and thus creating natural passageways into the mountain.
 During the winter and early spring, you may see some Eastern Pipistrelle Bats or Little Brown Bats, which hibernate here and hang from the ceiling.

 Linville Caverns was opened for public touring in 1937.
 Since that time many upgrades to the pathways and lighting system have enhanced the safe touring experience that now exists.
 Courteous and experienced guides take you into the subterranean world, giving you the history of the caverns and allowing you to view the grand work of nature.